govhackaustralia/govhack-tools/index.md

 If there is no way to form a table structure to be able to apply tabular data techniques , you need a more sophisticated analysis as detailed below.

 ## Analysing
 Natural Language Processing libraries like OpenNLP for Java or NLTK / [Pattern](https://github.com/clips/pattern) for Python allow you to extract information from text.
+For example, [finding the important keywords in a sentence automatically](http://thetokenizer.com/2013/05/09/efficient-way-to-extract-the-main-topics-of-a-sentence/)
 One of the most useful techniques found in these libraries is Named entity recognition which extracts the subjects named in a piece of text.
+[TextRazor](http://www.textrazor.com/) lets you analyse up to 500 documents a day online.

 A search engine just for your dataset can also help.
 Tools like Apache Lucene/Solr or ElasticSearch can help you index and search large datasets in new ways.